iva2k/svelte-blank-20220525/CREATING.md

 ### Remove Default Server

-For using Tauri (standalone app) - explicitly opt out of SvelteKit\'s assumption needing a server.
+For using Tauri (standalone app) - is supposed to explicitly opt out of SvelteKit\'s assumption needing a server.
 Just attach the @sveltejs/adapter-static in `svelte.config.js`:

 ```bash
 pnpm i -D @sveltejs/adapter-static